 Creating a fit life is about learning to have your cake and eat it too through balance.
 One of the best ways to be able to “eat your cake” is just to have a smaller piece of it.

-Exercise can help, but it cannot take away the outcome of bad habits.
+Exercise can help, but it cannot take away the result of bad habits.
 On the other hand, we want to enjoy our favorite foods and exercise can help us lessen the impact of high-calorie foods.